 *The Sheringham Shoal Fund does not endorse any particular provider and you should carry out your own investigations of the options before entering into any contracts.

 The Sheringham Shoal Community Fund awards grants through a two stage process.
 Initially applicants complete an “outline proposal” which allows you to briefly set out what you plan to do and explain how the work will address the Fund’s priorities.
 Selected applicants are then invited to complete a more detailed full application.

 Before applying you are strongly encouraged to discuss your idea with Clive Rayner at the Foundation (contact details below).

 The outline proposal stage can also be used to request development funding of up to £500 if your project requires further development before it can proceed.
 Such funding might be used to carry out public consultation or to pay for independent advice.

-This will be considered by the panel and selected applicants will be invited to submit a full application.
+The outline proposal will be considered by the panel and selected applicants will be invited to submit a full application.
 When we make the outline decision we will advise you of the timescale for completing your full application.
 Full applications are considered at meetings at regular intervals during the year.
-The next opportunity for full applications to be considered is in April 2017 with a further panel also likely in the autumn.
+The next opportunity for full applications to be considered is in November 2018.
 The Fund has not set an upper grant limit (other than for solar PV projects), but as a guide the largest grant awarded to date is £25,000.

 For Fund enquiries please contact Clive Rayner, Grants Officer by email firstname.lastname@example.org or tel 01603 623958